 OLED Viewfinder: In addition to the LCD monitor, the Z5 has a 0.5", OLED viewfinder with approximately 3,690,000 dots (Quad VGA), and 100% vertical and horizontal frame coverage.
 It has a diopter adjustment knob so you can set the viewfinder to your personal eyesight (with or without eyeglasses).
 The bright and sharp viewfinder makes focusing in low-light situations possible.
 The viewfinder offers approximately 0.8x magnification.
 An eye sensor near the viewfinder automatically switches between the monitor and viewfinder as you raise or lower the camera to your eye.

 Wi-Fi and Bluetooth: The Z5 has built-in Wi-Fi (IEEE 802.11b/g/n/a/ac, 2.4 and 5 GHz) and Bluetooth (4.2), allowing you to wirelessly connect the camera to computers, smartphones, or tablets running the SnapBridge app.
-On the app, you can download pictures from the camera, or control the camera for taking pictures remotely.
+On the app, you can download pictures from the camera, record location data from your device to your photos, or control the camera for taking pictures remotely.
 With the Wireless Transmitter Utility software loaded on your computer, you can easily upload images via Wi-Fi from your camera to your computer automatically.
 The camera and computer can be connected via a Direct Wireless Connection (Access-Point Mode) or on an existing network (Infrastructure Mode).

 Vibration Reduction: The Nikon Z5 features built-in Vibration Reduction (VR) in the camera.
 This 5-axis image sensor shift can be applied while shooting still images or movies.
 In the menu, you can select Normal VR (for static subjects) or Sport VR (for rapidly moving subjects), or Off.
 In addition, lens shift Vibration Reduction is available with certain VR lenses.